Do You Have To Pay Back Leverage?

 This goes for both long trades and short trades.

-Do you have to pay back leverage in stocks?
+Do you have to pay back leverage in stock trading?

 When trading stocks you are also asked to pay back the total amount of leverage used to open your position.